caphector/duetmonitor/README.md

 # duetmonitor
 Tools to remotely monitor and control 3D printer with a Duet-based control board.
+These expect to be placed in your $PATH; I recommend putting them in ~/bin/ on a machine running Octoprint.

 These scripts source ~/.duet to get the IP address of the printer; this will be used for any global configuration going forward.